-Rule 2.2 GENERAL STANDARDS APPLICABLE TO ALL PERMITS.
+Rule 2.2 General Standards Applicable To All Permits.

-- A. Except as provided for in the "Air Emissions Operating Permit Regulations for the Purposes of Title V of the Federal Clean Air Act", Miss Admin.
-Code, Title 11, Part 2, Chapter 6, no permit shall be issued unless the applicant has complied with applicable requirements of the Commission "Air Emission Regulations for the Prevention, Abatement, and Control of Air Contaminants", Miss.
+A. Except as provided for in 11 Miss Admin.
+Code Pt.
+2, Ch.
+6., no permit shall be issued unless the applicant has complied with applicable requirements of 11 Miss.
 Admin.
-Code, Title 11, Part 2, Chapter 1; the Commission "Permit Regulations for the Construction and/or Operation of Air Emissions Equipment", Miss.
+Code Pt.
+2, Ch.
+1.; 11 Miss.
 Admin.
-Code, Title 11, Part 2, Chapter 2 the Commission "Regulations for the Prevention of Air Pollution Emergency Episodes", Miss.
+Code Pt.
+2, Ch.
+2.; the "Regulations for the Prevention of Air Pollution Emergency Episodes," 11 Miss.
 Admin.
-Code, Title 11, Part 2, Chapter 3; the Commission "Ambient Air Quality Standards", Miss.
+Code Pt.
+2, Ch.
+3.; the "Ambient Air Quality Standards," 11 Miss.
 Admin.
-Code, Title 11, Part 2, Chapter 4 except as provided for in Rule 2.5.E. herein; the Commission "Regulations for the Prevention of Significant Deterioration of Air Quality", Miss.
+Code Pt.
+2, Ch.
+4., except as provided for in Rule 2.5.E. herein; 11 Miss.
 Admin.
-Code, Title 11, Part 2, Chapter 5, any amendments to these Rules and Regulations, and additional relevant Rules and Regulations promulgated by the Commission and/or Permit Board. - B. General Provisions. - (1) Any stationary source which holds a valid Title V permit shall be deemed to be in compliance with the requirements regarding a State Permit to Operate contained in, Miss.
-Admin.
-Code, Title 11, Part 2, Chapter 2 and State Law. - (2) The Permit Board may require a permittee to submit an application for a Title V permit at any time the permittee becomes subject to Title V. The Permit Board may require a permittee to submit a Title V application even though the permittee has previously submitted an application for renewal of its State Operating Permit. - (3) When requested by the Permit Board, an applicant shall submit information to demonstrate it has the financial resources to comply with the terms and conditions of the permit. - (4) When requested by the Permit Board, an applicant shall submit information on the applicant's compliance history to provide reasonable assurance that it will comply with the terms and conditions of the permit.
+Code Pt.
+2, Ch.
+5.; any amendments to these Applicable Rules and Regulations; and additional relevant Applicable Rules and Regulations promulgated by the Commission and/or Permit Board.

+B. General Provisions.

+- (1) Any stationary source which holds a valid Title V permit shall be deemed to be in compliance with the requirements regarding a State Permit to Operate contained herein and State Law. - (2) The Permit Board may require a permittee to submit an application for a Title V permit at any time the permittee becomes subject to Title V. The Permit Board may require a permittee to submit a Title V application even though the permittee has previously submitted an application for renewal of its State Operating Permit. - (3) When requested by the Permit Board, an applicant shall submit information to demonstrate it has the financial resources to comply with the terms and conditions of the permit. - (4) When requested by the Permit Board, an applicant shall submit information on the applicant's compliance history to provide reasonable assurance that it will comply with the terms and conditions of the permit. - (5) The knowing submittal of a permit application with false information may serve as the basis for the Permit Board to void the permit issued pursuant thereto or subject the applicant to penalties for operating without a valid permit pursuant to State Law. - (6) Acceptance by the Permit Board of a permit application does not constitute a waiver of the DEQ's right to assess appropriate penalties against the applicant pursuant to State Law for constructing or operating without a valid permit.